 |LATEST NEWS AND UPDATES|

-Arnika Dawkins Gallery in Atlanta, GA has Through Darkness to Light on view through March 31st, 2017.
-She show was reviewed in Photograph Magazine and featured on City Lights with Lois Reitzes on WABE 90.1 Atlanta's NPR station.
+Arnika Dawkins Gallery in Atlanta, GA has extended Through Darkness to Light through April 14th 2017.
+The show was reviewed in Photograph Magazine and featured on City Lights with Lois Reitzes on WABE 90.1 Atlanta's NPR station.

 Photographs Do Not Bend Gallery in Dallas, TX is also showing Through Darkness to Light through April 15th, 2017.
 The show was reviewed by the Dallas Morning News art critic Rick Brettell.

 A traveling exhibition of Through Darkness to Light will be on view at the Fort Smith Regional Art Museum in Ft.
 Smith AR from April 6th - May 25th, 2017.
 Then, it will be at the Griot Museum of Black History in St. Louis, MO from June 23rd - Aug.
 11th, 2017.
 The exhibition will travel for five years to various venues throughout the United States.
 Click here to see a list of the locations and dates as they currently stand.

 The series Through Darkness to Light was awarded the 2016 Archive of Documentary Arts Collection Award in the Documentarians of The American South Category.
 40 prints from the series will become a part of the permanent collection housed in Duke University's David M. Rubenstein Rare Book and Manuscript Library.

 Selected images from Through Darkness to Light are a part of Moving Walls 23: Journeys at Open Society Foundations.The group exhibition was originally on view in New York and is now in Washington D.C.
 It also features work by four other talented photographers: Shahria Sharmin, Glenna Gordon, Dionysis Kouris and Liam Maloney.